jezza64/jbnotes/Crypto_Etherium_Blockchain_developer_boot_camp.md

   - value type can be any type, including mappings.
   - all values initialized by default.
   - don't have a length, unless you implement it separately
+  - all possible members are already initialized with the default value
   - generally can't iterate because no length, but external library has iterable mappings
   - access with map[key]
 - Structs
   - custom variable types
   - access with struct.member
   - member can't be same type of struct iteslf, but can be another struct
+  - initialized with a default value, like everything else, so you get no errors when you access but could accidentally access the wrong value.
 - Arrays
   - Fixed or dynamic size
   - T[k] : fixed size of type T, k elements